Thomas M Etzel

 M.S., Geology, University of Utah, 2015

-I am driven by a desire to understand the evolution of the lithosphere in both collisional settings and active geothermal systems.
-I call on isotope geochemistry (stable and radiogenic), thermodynamics, lithosphere dynamics and tectonics, material (heat, mass, volatile, chemical) transport and petrology to help explain observations I make in thin section, core, outcrop and across entire mountain belts.
-Ultimately, I consider myself a tectonochemist, that is, I use a variety of sub-disciplines fundamentally rooted in physical chemistry to help explain large-scale tectonic processes.
+I'm driven by a desire to understand the evolution of Earth's lithosphere in both collisional settings and active geothermal systems.
+I call on isotope geochemistry (stable and radiogenic), tectonics, thermodynamics, material (heat, mass, chemical, volatile) transport and petrology to help explain observations I make in thin section, core, outcrop and across entire mountain belts.
+Ultimately I consider myself a tectonochemist, that is, I use a variety of sub-disciplines fundamentally rooted in physical chemistry to help explain regional tectonic processes.

 Global Research Fellowship - UT-Austin (2018)

 Society of Economic Geologists Graduate Research Fellowship - SEG (2013)